 How to Fix My iPhone Echo Problem

 Your iPhone is not an invincible mobile device that cannot be damaged, and a lot of users face common issues that they did not know would occur with an iPhone.
 One of the most common issues that will present itself most times too, is the echo problem.
 The echo problem is a problem that causes an iPhone user to hear themselves when making a call to someone else.
 This is a very annoying issue that can cause users on the other end to have difficulties hearing what you are saying too and possibly not to hear what you are saying any at all.
-In order to fix the iPhone echo problem, you need to take it to a technician or have the issue resolved yourself with the simple steps below.
+To fix the iPhone echo problem, you need to take it to a technician or have the issue resolved yourself with the simple steps below.

 - Part 1: Why iPhone echo problem happens?